1996 Frederick, Maryland

 My oldest son, 3-ish, was finally able to hold a fairly intelligible conversation with adults.
 It was so cute that he could communicate his intentions, in addition to his wants and needs.
 What made me smile was how he always seemed to seek my approval by ending a declaration or observation with “Riiiiight, Daaaaaaddy?”
 Even in some of the home videos you can hear him in the background saying, “So-and-so-and-so-and-so.
 Riiiiight, Daaaaaddy?
 Then so-and-so-and-so-and-so.
 Riiiiiight, Daaaaddy?”

-I never imagined that part of my job would be validation and that he would identify his go-to guy, at such a young age.
+I never imagined that part of my job would be validation and that he would identify his “go-to” guy, at such a young age.

-Then it made me think about my own father, whose bark was terrifying, but whose bite was life-ending.
+That made me think about my own father, whose bark was terrifying, but whose bite was life-ending.
 Nooooobody could swing a belt like Darth Daddius.

 The Force?
 Oh yeah, it forced me to sit my ignorant ass down somewhere and act like I had some sense!
 I don’t know about the Dark Side though.
 Might want to say it was more like The Last Dragon.
 My booty had that Glow.
 But you all know that.

 Strangely enough, as much as I dreaded those well-deserved disciplinary sessions, nothing compared to the thought that I might ever let him down.
 He always taught me that I should aspire to be a better man than he was.
 Yet to me, I just wanted to be like him.
 JUST like him.
 I had always felt that, if at my best, I could be half the man he was, then I’d be doing something special.
 I wanted him to be proud of me in my endeavors, win OR lose.
-That is why I never gave up and always gave it my best, no matter what the mission.
+That is why I never gave up and always gave it my best, no matter the mission.

 About 5 years later, at an impromptu outdoor family & friend picnic, my best friend pulled me aside and told me something that caught me by surprise.
 I had been entertaining the attendees with very animated, age-appropriate jokes and stories for about 15 minutes.
 Everyone was falling over with laughter except my oldest son, who I then noticed had been sitting upright, smiling, but not moving.
 I dismissed it as him already knowing most of the stories, which resulted in his so-called lack of amusement.
 Later, when my buddy Steve got me alone, he made his own observation.